-The program is designed with working professionals in mind, with classes offered at times that minimize conflict with work obligations.
+The program is designed for working professionals with classes offered at times that minimize conflict with work obligations.
 USC offers this program on the USC campus, on-site in Honolulu, Hawaii, and at the USC Orange County Center in Irvine, California.

 Four concentration areas are offered at the USC campus: